ryze-digital/accordion/README.md

 ### HTML

 Class names can be changed if necessary, as long as you include the mixins (see Scss) correctly.
+If you want to prevent multiple accordions from being opened at the same time, you must assign a `name` attribute with the same value to each `<details>` element.

 ```html
 <div class="accordion" data-accordion>